 The kidneys are supplied by parietal branches of the aorta (renal artery).
 The vascular supply (A. renalis dexter et sinistra) is often subject to variations.
 The right renal artery passes under the vena cava to the right kidney.
 Both renal arteries run together with the renal veins.

 The renal veins drain into the inferior vena cava.
 The left renal vein is longer and passes over the aorta below the superior mesenteric artery into the vena cava.

 The left kidney drains into the paraaortic lymph nodes.
 The right kidney drains into the paracaval and interaortocaval lymph nodes.
 The cranial and caudal extent of the renal lymph nodes along the vena cava and aorta ranges from the inferior mesenteric artery to the diaphragm.

 The renal plexus is located around the renal artery and contains postganglionic fibers from the sympathetic nervous system (Th10 to L2).
 The nerve fibers from the plexus enter the kidney with the branches of the renal artery and regulate the vascular tone and the secretion of renin.

-The renal function is not dependent of the above mentioned innervation, as shown with the renal function after renal transplantation (complete transsection of the innervation).
-Most of the renal functions are regulated by hormones.
+The renal function is not dependent on the innervation mentioned above, as shown with the renal function after kidney transplantation (complete transection of the innervation).
+Hormones regulate most renal functions.